 See the Gutenberg Bible in Mainz and learn how to paint

 Mainz was once the seat of the Holy Roman Empire.
 It was also the city where Johannes Gutenberg invented the movable-type printing press, changing communication forever.
 Learn more about his revolutionary creation during a guided visit to the Johannes Gutenberg Museum, home to one of the original Gutenberg Bibles.
 Then, enjoy an afternoon at leisure in Mainz.

 Later, our cooking lesson shows you how to make German sour cabbage, sampling some local Riesling with your creation.
 Or, join a local artist to gain insight into capturing riverside vistas on canvas during a painting lesson.
 Afterward, you may join your cruise director for a pub crawl to sample the local brews.
 Onboard entertainment will serenade you as you depart Mainz tonight.

 Marvel at the Speyer Cathedral and savor the warmth of coffee and conversation at a local home

-This morning you arrive in Speyer, a pretty town of church towers and red-roof houses.
-Your morning is at leisure.
-After lunch on board, pay a visit to a local Speyer household to share coffee, cake, and conversation.
+This morning you arrive in Speyer, a pretty town of church towers and red-roof houses, for a city tour.
+You'll then enjoy coffee and cake before an onboard lecture about the beautiful Rhine.
 Later, you’ll set off on a tour of Speyer and its eponymous 11th-century cathedral, a wonder of Romanesque architecture.
 Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many emperors and heads of state.
 Back on the ship, get ready to celebrate German-style during a festive party!

 Discover Strasbourg on a walking and canal tour